 You’re about to head to London - what should you buy?
 What are the best London souvenirs?
-We’ve got answers.
+Don't worry: I've got the answers!

-Let’s face it – for some of us, shopping is the best thing about travelling.
+Let’s face it – for some of us (myself included) shopping is one of the best things about travelling.

-If you love buying souvenirs for your loved ones (and yourself) while on vacation, this is the post for you.
+I love buying souvenirs for myself, but also for my loved ones, and if you're the same, then this is the post for you.

 There’s a reason why London souvenirs are some of the most iconic and sought-after in the world.